 |Rehabilitation Counselor||4,280 LTL|

-Care Giving and Child Care salaries in Lithuania range from 1,070 LTL per month (starting average salary) to 5,600 LTL per month (maximum average salary, actual maximum is higher).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries in Care Giving and Child Care in Lithuania range from 1,070 LTL (starting average salary) to 5,600 LTL (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

-Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of people working in Care Giving and Child Care are earning less than 1,810 LTL while 75% of them are earning more than 1,810 LTL.
-Also from the diagram, 75% of people working in Care Giving and Child Care are earning less than 2,800 LTL while 25% are earning more than 2,800 LTL.
+Two values that are highly correlated with the median are the 25th and 75th percentiles.
+By examining the salary distribution diagram, it is possible to determine that 25% of individuals employed in Care Giving and Child Care in Lithuania earn less than 1,810 LTL, while 75% of them earn more.
+Additionally, the diagram reveals that 75% of individuals earn less than 2,800 LTL, while 25% earn more than that.